Doctor Visits

 Overview

 A bone density test measures how strong your bones are.
-The test will tell you if you have osteoporosis (or weak bones), and it can help you understand your risk of breaking a bone in the future.
+The test will tell you if you have osteoporosis (weak bones), and it can help you understand your risk of breaking a bone in the future.

-Women are at higher risk for osteoporosis than men, and the risk increases with age.
+Women are at higher risk for osteoporosis than men, and the risk goes up with age.

-• If you’re a woman age 64 or younger and you have gone through menopause, ask your doctor if you need a bone density test
+• If you’re a woman age 64 years or younger and you’ve gone through menopause, ask your doctor if you need a bone density test

 What is osteoporosis?